HIVE: Evaluating the Human Interpretability of Visual Explanations: Introduction

-In part due to these challenges, interpretability is often argued through a few exemplar explanations that highlight how a method is more interpretable than a baseline model.
-However, recent works suggest that some methods are not as interpretable as originally imagined~\cite{adebayo2018neurips,hoffmann2021looks,margeloiu2021concept}; these works caution against an over-reliance on intuition-based justifications and raise awareness for the need of proper evaluation and falsifiable hypotheses in interpretability research~\cite{leavitt2020falsifiable}.
-The lack of ground truth for interpretability also highlights a need for human studies.
-In some cases, human judgment can serve as a gold standard and provide valuable insights into what forms of explanations are useful for human decision making.
+In part due to these challenges, the interpretability of a proposed method is often argued through a few exemplar explanations that highlight how a method is more interpretable than a baseline model.
+However, recent works suggest that some methods are not as interpretable as originally imagined and may engender over-trust in automated systems~\cite{adebayo2018neurips,dzindolet2003trust,herlocker2000recommend,hoffmann2021looks,lipton2017mythos,margeloiu2021concept,nguyen2021neurips,shen2020hcomp}.
+They caution against an over-reliance on intuition-based justifications and raise awareness for the need of falsifiable hypotheses~\cite{leavitt2020falsifiable} and proper evaluation in interpretability research.

-\smallsec{Challenges of human studies} Conducting human evaluation for interpretability methods has its own set of challenges.
-First, designing the study and its user interface (UI) is non-trivial.
-Interpretability methods themselves can be complex; thus, for each method, researchers must design custom tasks that maintain the essence of the target application~\cite{doshivelez2017rigorous}.
-While this has been done for methods involving text and tabular data~\cite{hase2020evaluating, poursabzi2021manipulating}, UI design is particularly challenging for vision-based explanations given the complexity of natural images.

-Further, it is difficult to create standardized evaluation that allows for cross-method comparisons.
-Prior works typically conduct human studies to either demonstrate that their proposed method is reasonable and convincing to humans \cite{bau2017netdissect, zhou2018ibd, bau2020units} or to compare their method to another similar interpretability method \cite{bylinskii2017different, ismail2020benchmarking}.
-However, to the best of our knowledge, there has been no work that conducts a cross-method comparison of different types of interpretability methods for computer vision.